CASE STUDY – 2021

 And so in tandem with the website restructuring I examined how we could go about bringing Clair’s personality to the forefront as well as ideating around what features we could potentially use to build a quality content foundation that could be used to build the Tiller + Grain public profile.

-And so with the new site currently live in something of an MVP state, a lot of the features arrived upon in this case study will be implemented further into Summer 2021.
+And so with the new site currently live in something of an MVP state, a lot of the features arrived upon in this case study will be implemented over 2021/2022.

 When discussing her vision for Tiller + Grain, Clair expressed her desire to: